Besides happiness and joy, motherhood also brings other emotions.

 Perhaps this is one of the critical roles in the career of American actress Frances McDormand.

-Faced with laziness and accusations of indecent behavior by her daughter Mildred buys and hangs three billboards asking unpleasant questions to local cops.
-Finally, she joins in a brutal war for her principles when she receives threats and aggressive rebuffs.
+Her character is faced with the indifference and absolute incompetence of the local police and investigators.
+Nobody cares about her raped and murdered daughter.
+Faced with laziness and accusations of indecent behavior by her daughter, Mildred buys and hangs three billboards, asking unpleasant questions to local cops.
+Finally, she joins a brutal war for her principles when she receives threats and aggressive rebuffs.

 A woman does not cease to be a mother if her child dies before her.
 However, in this film, the motherly role – persistent and vengeful – contradicts the stereotypes of “female” behavior in acute situations: instead of enduring, being silent, and mourning, Mildred chooses to be on everyone’s lips but restore some justice for her daughter, at least posthumously.

-The magnificent film Three Billboards Outside Ebbing, Missouri reveals all the abscesses of society, everything that officials would like to hide, creating the illusion of a prosperous world and democracy, tolerance, and respect, which should ooze literally from every crack.
+The magnificent film Three Billboards Outside Ebbing, Missouri, reveals all the abscesses of society, everything that officials would like to hide, creating the illusion of a prosperous world and democracy, tolerance, and respect, which should ooze literally from every crack.
 But, alas, the truth of life is most often bitter like poison,

-But in the end, you realize that this is an unusually kind movie—the kindness of some new format, from which pathos has been subtracted.
+But in the end, you realize that this is an unusually kind movie—the kindness of some new format from which pathos has been subtracted.

 Baby Blues (2006).